Risk framework

 **External Risk Signals**

 KPK integrates **independent third-party risk assessments** into its curation process to complement internal reviews.
 Platforms such as Credora and Exponential provide additional scores on protocol health, collateral behaviour and systemic exposure.
+For stablecoin and wrapped-fiat collateral, Pharos Watch adds peg history, reserve composition, and executable DEX liquidity depth measured after concentration and stress discounts, which feeds directly into liquidity-based tiering and LLTV decisions.

 These signals do not replace internal due diligence but act as a supplementary layer of risk intelligence, especially during the initial assessment and ongoing monitoring.